3.4 miles of city streets to be closed down for recreational use

 Originating in Bogotá, Colombia, a Ciclovia temporarily closes streets to vehicular traffic, allowing residents to utilize the roadways however they wish.
 Ciclovia also aims to enhance community engagement and expand the concept of public spaces that are free of vehicles.

 Community members who want more information on the New Brunswick Ciclovia, or individuals looking to volunteer at the event, can contact the New Brunswick Ciclovia at mailto:firstname.lastname@example.org or visit www.nbactive.com.
 Follow the event at #Nbciclovia.

-(For last year’s Ciclovia video as well as other Ciclovia, Biking and New Brunswick videos, click here: http://thecityofnewbrunswick.org/videos/.
-Videos are also listed to the right.)
+(For last year’s Ciclovia video as well as other Ciclovia, Biking and New Brunswick videos, click here: https://vimeo.com/cityofnewbrunswick.
+This video link is also clickable to the right under Hub City Videos.)

 (Click above map to enlarge)

 The City of New Brunswick, located in Middlesex County, is the county seat for Middlesex.
 Home of Rutgers, the State University of New Jersey, the world headquarters for Johnson & Johnson and two globally-renowned hospitals, New Brunswick is an educationally-focused City as well as “The Healthcare City.”